 Make sure you pick up your banners as you phase Deimos at 10% health.
 Recast them immediately when you get down to the last phase.

-At the begining of the fight you can cleave both Soulless Horror and the wurms with .
+At the beginning of the fight, you can cleave both Soulless Horror and the wurms with .
+This will, not only reduce damage from the wurms, but it will also greatly help with your stacking.

 Place your banners near the center of the arena, for maximum coverage.

-If your squad is really struggling with CC then you could swap out or .
+If your squad is really struggling with CC then you could swap out for .
+Try to avoid this as the longer 20 second Recharge on will interfere with your ability to do a golem rotation.

 Use in your rotation on the Enforcers as they take extra direct damage.